juji-io/docs/docs/script.md

 ## Define Topics

 Topic is the central part of Juji's REP Language.
-Before start defining topics, it would be helpful to have a [conceptual overview](concept.md) of its role.
-Topic is very powerful in terms what it can do.
+Before you start on defining topics, it would be helpful to have a [conceptual overview](concept.md) of its role.
+Topic is very powerful in terms of what it can do.
 Please refer to the [topic section of the Language page](reference.md#topic) regarding the details of its definition and capabilities.

 Below are some examples.
 ```clojure